 I’m in a New York State of Mind.
 Yes, I’m quoting Billy Joel.
 Don’t judge me.
 If you have never been to New York, it is a very special city.
 There are very few places in this world that are literally alive and have a life of their own and New York is one of them.

-Today, I’m going to be taking you to all my favourite places in Manhattan.
+Today, I’m going to be taking you to all my favorite places in Manhattan.
 Are you coming?

 We’re going to start off with a little shopping.
 Century 21 is a gem that is popular among locals and some well-informed tourists.
 The department store has a selection of all major brand names – like Marc Jacobs and Calvin Klein.
 Century 21 has other smaller outlets, but the building in New York is the flagship store, so the size is incomparable.
 The best part is that all the prices are marked down, so you could potentially snag a Prada purse for 75% off.
 I bet Rebecca Bloomwood would be obsessed with this store.